cwhisler13/Getting-and-Cleaing-Data-Course-Project/README.md

 Finally, all of these columns are grouped by the subject and activity and aggregated to a single mean measurement per variable in order to create a tidy dataset as instructed on Coursera.

+The codebook describes manipulation that was done to all variables, along with all renaming that was done to make variables more interpretable.